-You need to sign up for MTD for VAT with HMRC at least 72 hours before your first VAT return is due under MTD.
+You need to sign up for MTD for VAT with HMRC at least 72 hours before your first VAT return is due under MTD, but after the last VAT return (not under MTD) has been submitted.
 Your accountant can do this for you.
 If you pay VAT by direct debit you should sign up for MTD at least seven days before your next VAT return is due.